GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-25-governance-an-membership-meeting.md

 Thought there would be a lot of people who mayhave a vague interest that could benefit from observer status

-·
-Typology of members – producers, users, and funders
+## Typology of members – producers, users, and funders

-o
 Nathaniel: Users is most fuzzy concept – will need to take hand crafted approach for threshold of governance data “users”

-o
-Toby

-§
-Issue is two-fold
+Toby - Issue is two-fold

-·
-1) defining governance data – which we carefully avoid doing until now, but will need to do that
+1. Defining governance data – which we carefully avoid doing until now, but will need to do that

-o
-We need a procedural or process element to the definition

-o
-Need a primary definition of what governance data is

-o
-Need to distinguish ourselves from the wider world of development data – may want to include some of this, but not all in our definition
++ We need a procedural or process element to the definition Need a primary definition of what governance data is Need to distinguish ourselves from the wider world of development data – may want to include some of this, but not all in our definition

-o
 “common law approach” to the definition – something that we can interpret over time